guoqianglan/guoqianglan.github.io/_apps/rheed-classification.md

 > In the backend, the CNN models for image classification are deployed as REST API with two replicated sets on [McGill MatNavi]({{ "/idea/cloud/Infrastructure-for-next-generation-material-infomatics-platform/" | relative_url }})

+> More RHEED images need to be labeled.

 > URL: [https://mbekits.multiscale.ml/](https://mbekits.multiscale.ml/)